lj-watson/APS360_OpticalMusicRecognition/README.md

 ## Description

-This project uses multiple alogirthms and a deep learning model to transform one line digital printed sheet music into audio format.
+This project uses multiple alogirthms and a deep learning model to transform digital printed sheet music into audio format.

 ## Requirements